‘Counting On’ News: Austin Forsyth Asked Permission To Propose To Joy-Anna

 The Hollywood Gossip also shared about rumors that Joy-Anna Duggar could be engaged to Austin Forsyth.
 This did move really fast, but the thing is they have been friends for years.
 Joy-Anna shared they have known him about fourteen or fifteen years.
 Austin has his pilot’s license and is a very skilled worker.

 On tonight’s episode, Austin finally asked Jim Bob Duggar if he could ask Joy-Anna Duggar to start a courtship with him.
 The fans already knew they were courting, but this is the first time they have seen any of it on the show.
 Austin has only been on there as a friend of the family before.
 Austin had to explain to Jim Bob what he likes about Joy and why he wanted to court her before he got permission.
 Austin called her a diligent worker and said she is a good delegator.
 John David shared that he is close to Austin and already had the inside scoop of what was going on with them.
-The family seems to really like Austin and alreayd know him pretty well.
+The family seems to really like Austin and already know him pretty well.

 It did take Jim Bob Duggar a bit to say yes, but he said that he felt like Joy-Anna Duggar would be surprised to hear the news.
 Austin already had a big plan on how to ask her.
 They prayed together after it and Jim Bob feels like they are both ready for it.